lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The Portal's user interface
 ===========================

+The Rubin Science Platform Portal Aspect has a variety of search functions that can access DP0.2 Images, DP0.2 Catalogs, and DP0.3 (Solar System only) Catalogs.
+Within each of these is the ability to use "UI assisted" searching or ADQL queries.

+There are three types of queries that can be performed in the Rubin Science Platform Portal Aspect: :ref:`Portal-Intro-Image-Queries` from the "DP0.2 Images" tab, :ref:`Portal-Intro-Single-Table-Queries` and :ref:`Portal-Intro-ADQL-Queries`, from the DP0.2 Catalogs tab.
+Each of these options has a different user interface, covered in the sections below.

 **Try it:** Mouse-over text to view pop-up boxes with more detailed descriptions throughout the Portal interface.
-Click on any "settings" icons you see (double gears) to explore options.
+Click on any "settings" icons you see (single gear) to explore options.
 The Portal is a very powerful user interface with far more options than are covered in the introduction below.

 **Select TAP Service:**